 Now some of my secret ambitions are realities.

 I started cooking and Collecting Recipes and Cook Books early in our marriage when our daughter was born and continue to enjoy it and do it often.
-So I have accumulated Cook Books, and enjoy subscriptions to Sunset, Cooking Light and Cuisine at Home.
+So I have accumulated many Cook Books, and enjoy subscriptions to Sunset, Cooking Light and Cuisine at Home.
 For my daughter's Hungarian wedding(s), I put together a page on Hungarian Cooking and I did a booklet of Salads for my son's wedding.

 And then there is Woodworking.
 (I confess there are magazines - Wood and Fine Woodworking, but no Book Clubs this time!)
 But I never had a place when I could generate sawdust except out in the rain till recently when we got The Shed, and I still don't have the tools or much experience.
 However day dreams whisper about building things from wood; I have a son-in-law who knows tools, and possibly even someday I might learning how to turn my own Chess Pieces on a mini-lathe.